Rookiestyle/NotesFontSelector/readme.md

 * passwords

 If you want a different font for notes and do not want to change this in windows, this plugin is for you.
-You can also decide to not show expired entries at all.

 # Table of Contents
 - [Configuration](#configuration)